gridap/JourneeGridap2022/README.md

 ## Pre-session checklist

-Click on any item for further instructions, if you do not meet the requirement.
+If you have not completed an item, click on it for further instructions.

 * [I have a Julia installation](#installing-julia) on my laptop
 * [I have a ParaView installation](#installing-paraview) on my laptop